Aliona83/project_j/README.md

   2.
   ![Product Details](/readmeImages/details_page.png)
    * Detailed specifications and additional information about the product are provided.
-   * Users can learn about materials, dimensions, care instructions, and more.
    * User can learn about products such as diamonds shape, diamonds carats and gold karats.
    * Users can easily add the product to their shopping cart for future purchase.
    * Users can create multiple wishlists and manage them easily.
 They can add or remove products from their wishlists with a simple click.
 Clicking on an item in the wishlist opens up product details for a comprehensive view.
+   * Users can leave reviews underneath each product.
+Rate with stars and leave feedback.
   3.
   ![Sort By](/readmeImages/sortBy.png)
-   * The "Sort By" tool is a powerful feature that empowers users to customize how they view and interact with our extensive collection of jewelry products.
+   * The "Sort By" tool is a powerful feature that empowers users to customize how they view and interact with our extensive collection of jewellery products.
 It provides flexibility and control over the product listing, allowing users to tailor their browsing experience according to their needs and preferences.
   4.
   ![Pgination](/readmeImages/pagination.png)
-   * Pagination is a user interface feature that enhances the browsing experience for users when navigating through extensive lists of jewelry products.
+   * Pagination is a user interface feature that enhances the browsing experience for users when navigating through extensive lists of jewellery products.
 It ensures that the product listings remain organized and manageable, enabling users to explore our diverse collection with ease.
   5.
   ![Arrow Up](/readmeImages/arrowUp.png)

   6.
   ![ Leave Rate](/readmeImages/rateForm.png)
   * Users can rate products using a visual system of yellow stars.
-Each product will have a set of empty stars, and users can click on the stars to fill them, indicating their rating.
+Each product will have a set of empty stars, and users can click on them to fill them, indicating their rating.
 The more stars filled, the higher the rating.
   * Below the star rating, users can find a text box where they can type their detailed reviews.
 The review form encourages users to share their experiences, thoughts, and opinions about the product.
   * After submitting a review, users receive a thank-you message acknowledging their contribution.
 This message can include a note of appreciation for helping the community and other shoppers.